cmukgb/ctfws-timer-iot/README.rst

 NodeMCU modules used
 ====================

-Please ensure that your build of NodeMCU supports the following modules:
+Please ensure that your build of NodeMCU supports LFS and the following modules:

 * ``bit`` (for LCD)
 * ``cron``